winklerrr/awesome/cheatsheets/linux/linux.md

 ```
 help COMMAND

-# to show the help page in the typicall `man` style
+# show the help page in the typicall `man` style
 help -m COMMAND | less
 ```

-Here on [askubuntu.com](https://askubuntu.com/a/439411/478654) is a nice solution for a function to show either the man page or if there is no man page the help page instead.
+Here on [askubuntu.com](https://askubuntu.com/a/439411/478654) is a nice solution for a function to show either the man page or if there is no man page to show the help page instead.

 ## Processes Management